 Kate is a mess.
-If she can make a bad decision, she does—alienating her friends, barely holding onto her job in a Covent Garden Christmas store (working for “Santa,” played a very game Michelle Yeoh), and on the verge of homelessness at the holidays in London, a beautiful city—Feig’s cinematographer John Schwartzman never misses a chance to emphasize its visual magic—that’s also unforgiving to the less fortunate.
+If she can make a bad decision, she does — alienating her friends, barely holding onto her job in a Covent Garden Christmas store (working for “Santa,” played a very game Michelle Yeoh), and on the verge of homelessness at the holidays in London, a beautiful city — Feig’s cinematographer John Schwartzman never misses a chance to emphasize its sparkling beauty — that’s also unforgiving to the less fortunate.

 When Kate meets Tom, she rapidly discovers he’s together in every way she’s falling apart.
 He rides around town on his bike, eschewing his cell phone and volunteering at a homeless shelter, encouraging Kate to pay attention to the beauty and life around her.
 She’s struggling with her identity following the trauma of that life-threatening health crisis and difficult family dynamics—Kate’s got an overachieving sister (Lydia Leonard) with whom she has a relationship very like Phoebe Waller-Bridge’s Fleabag and her sibling in the Amazon Prime show.

-(Speaking of superior TV, I knew this movie was working when we get a flash of the classic Blackadder Christmas Special and I didn’t flinch.)
+(Speaking of superior TV, I knew this movie was working when we get a flash of the classic Blackadder Christmas Special, co-written by Richard Curtis, and I didn’t flinch.)

-Kate’s parents emigrated from the former Yugoslavia. which gives the picture an opportunity to include some anti-Brexit sentiment—all well-enough handled—but this is where Thompson makes the mistake of casting herself as Kate’s broadly accented mother.
-There’s an unfortunate tradition of caricatures of foreigners in British comedy, and while I don’t doubt Thompson’s intentions to provide a well-rounded character, she doesn’t quite escape cartoonish impersonation.
-It’s the kind of role Julie Walters or Miriam Margolyes have made a career out of, and accordingly might have been better suited for—of maybe even an actor actually from Eastern Europe.
+Kate’s parents emigrated from the former Yugoslavia. which gives the picture an opportunity to include some anti-Brexit sentiment — all well-enough handled — but this is where Thompson makes the mistake of casting herself as Kate’s broadly accented mother.
+There’s an unfortunate tradition of caricatures of foreigners in British comedy, and while I don’t doubt Thompson’s intentions to provide a well-rounded character, she doesn’t quite escape cartoonish stereotype.
+It’s the kind of role Julie Walters or Miriam Margolyes have made a career out of, and accordingly might have been better suited for — or maybe even an actor actually from Eastern Europe.